 The card stays true to its name, too, with more rewards via a welcome bonus.
-Currently, new cardholders can earn 30,000 points (valued at $300) when they spend $3,000 on purchases in the first 90 days from opening a new card account.
+For a limited time, new cardholders can earn 25,000 points, which is valued at $250, when they spend $3,000 on eligible purchases within 90 days of opening a new card account.
 The card also has no annual fee.

 For other rewards options, check out our picks for the best credit union credit cards.

 Here’s why: This card offers 1.5% cash back on all eligible purchases, with no annual fee.